Farmagia: Story

 Following Diluculum's death from old age, Glaza establishes an oppressive regime over Felicidad as its new Magus, while Nares leads Avrion in rebellion against him.
 Ten battles Glaza's legion when they invade Centvelt, but is defeated by their masked commander, Zanas.
 Nares rescues Ten and accepts him into Avrion's army alongside Leii, Arche, Chica, and Anzar, who help him drive Zanas' forces out of Avrion.
 Under Nares' command, Ten's party is tasked with freeing the other continents by securing their Elemental shrines and eliminating their Oración Seis generals, who have allied with Glaza.
-They also reunite with their missing friend Emero, now a soldier of Perfectus, who sides with Avrion after learning that Manas has been turning his subjects into mindless demi-beasts in experiments to create the Farmagia Hyperion, the ultimate life form.
+They also reunite with their missing friend Emero, now a soldier of Perfectus, who sides with Avrion after learning that Manas has been turning his subjects into mindless demi-beasts in experiments to produce the Farmagia Hyperion, the ultimate life form.

 After killing Manas and Corpus, the party learns that Glaza has placed a deadly curse on Arche to blackmail her into deciphering Diluculum's grimoire, which is written in ancient Heavenly Scripts only she can read.
 Arche warns her friends that the grimoire contains knowledge of the Harvest Festival, a spell that reaps the souls of every denizen and monster on a continent.
 During the party's operation on Sonrisa, L'Oreille murders Lisan and betrays Glaza in an alliance with Zanas, leaving Glaza to be killed by the party, which lifts Arche's curse.
 In the process, Zanas is unmasked as Anzar, who has been working against Glaza and L'Oreille for his friends' protection.
 Despite Anzar securing the grimoire, L'Oreille reveals she has already learned the undeciphered spell and casts it on Nadeyat'sya, absorbing all its souls before being killed by the party.